Our Whistleblower Policy

 Malicious Disclosures

-If it is found that you have maliciously raised a matter which you know to be untrue; or you are involved in any way in the malpractice, wrongdoing or illegal acts or omissions (whether to cover them up or distract from those that are), the Whistleblowing Policy will not apply.
-Your conduct will be addressed through the appropriate PA policy.
+If it is found that you have maliciously raised a matter you know to be untrue, or you are involved in wrongdoing (including cover-ups), this policy will not apply and your conduct may be dealt with under other PA procedures.

 Non-Whistleblowing Concerns